info

 • Working with good companies/people

-After that, I spend some time ideating solutions.
+Next, I spend time brainstorming solutions.
 At this stage, there are no wrong answers.
-I simply transfer everything that’s spinning in my head at a million kilometers per hour into my incubator list.
+I transfer all the ideas spinning in my head onto my incubator list.

 • Value proposition(s)